What does commitment mean to you?

 I appreciate that we aren’t all the same, and different people will have different levels of commitment to different things at different times in their lives.
 But I want to explore how that can be described and illustrated.

 After doing some research, I have found that there are actually 4 levels that can be applied to commitment.
 These levels describe just how committed a person might be.
-You might be able to recognise yourself in some of these levels, in different aspects of your life.
+You might be able to recognise yourself in some of these levels, in the various aspects of your life.

 The third level is ‘discipline‘.
 When we are at this level, we discipline ourselves to ensure that the daily activities we need to undertake, the small process goals that we set ourselves, are achieved.
 It’s these small goals and daily activities that we need to undertake that get us to our long term goals.
 This is when we follow the plan that we have devised, and make sure we see it through every day.
 We know exactly what we have to do, and we make sure it gets done.